Shaping the Vision for Azure Quota Experience

 Translated strategies into actionable design opportunities:

-- Identified Copilot AI guidance as a key execution opportunity
+• Identified Copilot AI guidance as a key opportunity to improve user workflows

 1. User Foundation Discovery